 The Internet of Medical Things (IoMT) is one of the most rapid-developing technologies in the healthcare market, and there are just reasons for that.
 Medical device software development not only improves the quality of care but also makes it easier for the hospitals and doctors to perform their duties and manage their workload.
 However, like with any fast-growing technologies, it faces the IoMT challenges that, if not seen to, may defy all the positive effects it has on the whole healthcare system.
-In this article, we’ll review what the IoMT is, its standing in the global market, what the challenges in the IoMT sector are, and how to address them.
+This article is written by Empeek, an experienced company in the development of IoT for healthcare.
+Let’s take a look together at what IoMT is, what its position in the global market is, what the challenges are in the IoMT sector and how to solve them.

 Medical Device Industry and IoMT

 The medical device industry is a broader term to denote manufacturing of all devices used in the healthcare sector designed to diagnose and treat patients within global healthcare systems.
 Medical devices range from simple ones like thermometers and bandages to sophisticated programmable pacemakers, imaging, and scanning systems.
 Major product medical device product categories include:

 - Electro-medical equipment

 - In-vitro diagnostic equipment and reagents,